 Through the Actions menu button the following actions are available for the selected backends:

 - Add Backend.
-This option open the backend addition form.
+This option opens the backend addition form.

 - The actions mentioned above: Enable maintenance (Drain and cut mode), Disable maintenance and Delete

 In addition, you can modify a previously added backend, if you put the mouse pointer over the fields you can see which fields are editable and edit it clicking over it.
-The modify will be send when you press the enter key or when the field lose the focus.
+The modify will be sent when you press the enter key or when the field loses the focus.